visit/citybreak-online-doc/_includes/tracking.md

 ## Google tracking

-Citybreak online has build in standard support fro google tracking.
+Citybreak online has build in standard support for google tracking.
 * Google analytics ga.js
 * Universal Analytics analytics.js
 * Google tag manager gtm.js

+_**NOTE: adding Google tracker id via your template page is not allowed.**_

-We just need to add the google tracking id
+We just need to add the google tracking id for you when implementing a new Citybreak online.
+Need help to add this contact us!

-### Universal Analytics
+### Enhanced e-commerce

-### How does it work?
-**Here we are discussing usage of Google accounts for Universal Analytics in Citybreak online.
-These are not to be mistaken for Google accounts for Google Analytics whitch is deprecated by Google themselves.**
+Citybreak has some support for enhance ecommerce and event tracking.

-Citybreak online guides are able to keep track of user behaviour in Citybreak online web pages and send them to Universal Analytics account, by using Google Tag Manager container(s).
+Citybreak online are able to keep track of user behaviour in Citybreak online web pages and send them to Universal Analytics account, by using Google Tag Manager container(s).
 Citybreak online supports single and multiple GTMs on page.
 We keep track of the following GTM events:

 1. Page View